gerardllorach/gerardllorach.github.io/Fortgeschritenne/docs/Chapter 5. Web interface.md

 ```javascript
   streamSource.connect(vocoderNode).connect(audioCtx.destination);
 ```
 Since a lot of interface options have the potential to interfere with each other, a change in the processing scheme is accompanied by a re-connection of all processing nodes, and depending on the user interface states the appropriate AudioWorklets are selected and set to the appropriate state.
-As an example, if the microphone input is activated via checking a box, the file selection dropdown menu for audio file input will be hidden until the input is changed again.
+As an example, if the microphone input is activated via checking a box, the file selection dropdown menu for audio file input will be hidden.